microsoft/intune-my-macs/README.md

 - Policy and Profile Manager

 The script will prompt for authentication on first run and install Microsoft Graph PowerShell SDK modules if missing.

+### Optional: Microsoft Defender for Endpoint

+If deploying Microsoft Defender for Endpoint (using `--mde` flag), you need:

+1. **MDE License:** Microsoft Defender for Endpoint Plan 1/2, or Microsoft 365 E5/A5/G5
+2. **Onboarding File:** Download your organization's unique onboarding configuration from the [Microsoft Defender Portal](https://security.microsoft.com)
+   - Place it as: `mde/cfg-mde-001-onboarding.mobileconfig`
+   - See [mde/README.md](mde/README.md) for detailed instructions

+**Without the onboarding file, MDE deployment will fail.**

 ---